JonasGessner/JGProgressHUD/README.md

 • <b>Light<br>
 • <b>Dark<br>

-###Progress and Status Indicators:
+###Indicator Views:
 By default a HUD will display an indeterminate progress indicator.
-The progress indicator can be completely removed or a different progress indicator can be assigned to the HUD.
-By default there are the following indicators built in:<br>
+You can not show an indicator view at all by setting the `indicatorView` property to nil.
+These indicator views are available:<br>
 • <b>Indeterminate progress indicator</b><br>
 • <b>Pie progress indicator</b><br>
 • <b>Ring progress indicator</b><br><br>
-By subclassing `JGProgressHUDIndicatorView` you can create a custom indicator view!<br><br>
-The <a href="JGProgressHUD%20Tests">JGProgressHUD Tests</a> project contains example implementations for:<br>
 • <b>Success indicator</b><br>
 • <b>Error indicator</b><br>
+By subclassing `JGProgressHUDIndicatorView` you can create a custom indicator view!<br>

 ###Animations:
 By default a HUD will use a fade animation.
 Several parameters can be altered such as animation duration or animation curve.
 A HUD can be displayed without animation and different animations can be used.
 By default there are the following animations built in:<br>